The Vermont Statutes Online

 (5) declare all bonds of that series due and payable upon any facility; and, if all defaults are made good, annul, upon the written consent of the holders of 25 percent in principal amount of the bonds of that series then outstanding, the declaration and its consequences.

-(c) The Superior Court and the presiding judge wherein the facility is located shall have jurisdiction of any suit, action, or proceedings by the trustee on behalf of the bondholders.
+(c) The Superior Court and the presiding judge where the facility is located shall have jurisdiction of any suit, action, or proceedings by the trustee on behalf of the bondholders.

 (d) Before declaring the principal of all bonds of any series due and payable, the trustees shall first give 30 days' notice in writing to the Agency.

-(e) Any trustee, whether or not all bonds of any series have been declared due and payable, shall be entitled as of right to the appointment of a receiver who may enter and take possession of the facility or any part thereof and operate and maintain it and collect and receive all rentals and other revenues thereafter arising therefrom in the same manner as the Agency itself might do, and shall deposit all such monies in a separate account and apply the same in such manner as the Court may direct.
-In any suit, action, or proceedings by the trustee the fees, counsel fees, and expenses of the trustee and of the receiver, if any, shall constitute taxable disbursements and all costs and disbursements allowed by the Court shall be a first charge on any rentals and other revenues derived from the facility.
+(e) Any trustee, whether or not all bonds of any series have been declared due and payable, shall be entitled as of right to the appointment of a receiver who may enter and take possession of the facility or any part of the facility and operate and maintain it and collect and receive all rentals and other revenues arising from it in the same manner as the Agency itself might do, and shall deposit all such monies in a separate account and apply the same in such manner as the court may direct.
+In any suit, action, or proceedings by the trustee, the fees, counsel fees, and expenses of the trustee and of the receiver, if any, shall constitute taxable disbursements and all costs and disbursements, allowed by the court shall be a first charge on any rentals and other revenues derived from the facility.

-(f) The trustee shall, in addition to the foregoing and to an extent not inconsistent with the provisions of the trust indenture or resolutions under which such trustee is acting, have all of the powers necessary or appropriate for the exercise of any functions specifically set forth herein or incident to the general representation of the bondholders in the enforcement and protection of their rights, including the foreclosure of any mortgage given to secure the bonds and the power to liquidate any and all other security as may be given therefor.
+(f) The trustee shall, in addition to the provisions of this section relating to the trustee and to an extent not inconsistent with the provisions of the trust indenture or resolutions under which such trustee is acting, have all of the powers necessary or appropriate for the exercise of any functions specifically set forth in this section or incident to the general representation of the bondholders in the enforcement and protection of their rights, including the foreclosure of any mortgage given to secure the bonds and the power to liquidate any and all other security as may be given therefor.
 (Added 1966, No. 56 (Sp.
 Sess.), § 11, eff.
 March 12, 1966; amended 1969, No. 224 (Adj.
 Sess.), § 8, eff.
 March 31, 1970; 1973, No. 193 (Adj.
 Sess.), § 3, eff.
-April 9, 1974.)
+April 9, 1974; 2019, No. 131 (Adj.
+Sess.), § 118.)

 § 3861.
 Compensation of members and employees of Agency

-No officer, member, or employee of the Agency may receive, or be lawfully entitled to receive, any pecuniary profit from the operation thereof except reasonable compensation for services in effecting one or more of its purposes herein set forth.
+No officer, member, or employee of the Agency may receive, or be lawfully entitled to receive, any pecuniary profit from the operation of the Agency except reasonable compensation for services in effecting one or more of its purposes set forth under law.
 (Added 1966, No. 56 (Sp.
 Sess.), § 12, eff.
-March 12, 1966.)
+March 12, 1966; amended 2019, No. 131 (Adj.
+Sess.), § 119.)

 § 3862.
 Reports